 When a statutory classification significantly interferes with the exercise of a fundamental right, it cannot be upheld unless it is supported by sufficiently important state interests and is closely tailored to effectuate only those interests.

 The Court held that the statute violated equal protection in that it directly and substantially interfered with the fundamental right to marry without being closely tailored to effectuate the state's interests.
-The Court noted that other future financial obligations were not curtailed; only those that might be associated with marriage.
-The Court further found that the effect of the statute was that more illegitimate children would be born.
+The Court noted that other future financial obligations were not curtailed, only those that might be associated with marriage, and further found that the effect of the statute was that more children would be born outside of marriage.